esl/MongooseIM/doc/configuration/listen-http.md

 * **Example:** `handlers = ["domain"]`

 The admin API consists of several handler modules, each of them implementing a subset of the functionality.
-By default all modules are enabled, so you don't need to change this option.
+By default, all modules are enabled, so you don't need to change this option.

 ## Handler types: REST API - Client - `mongoose_client_api`